docsforadobe/after-effects-scripting-guide/docs/properties/property.rst

 **Description**

-When true, the named property is time varying—that is, it has keyframes or an enabled expression.
+When true, the named property is time varying — that is, it has keyframes or an enabled expression.
 When this attribute is true, the attribute ``canVaryOverTime`` must also be true.

 **Type**